 Pseudo-religion parades as a religion but is generally characterized by a couple of descriptives.
 At best it’s an offshoot of some more main religion with a mixture of local rituals.
 Also called syncretism.
 It can be a branch of Catholicism to which has been added local deities and customs like in some South American or Indian communities.
 This can include groups founded by a charismatic leader with esoteric traditions like New Age.

 Integrism or Integralism is less known but has powerful undertones.
-It is political religion which doesn’t openly wield power but work through elected or established political authority.
+It is political religion that doesn’t openly wield power but work through elected or established political authority.
 Morality is necessary for the integrity and peacefulness of governing a state.
 Leaders have a choice of creating there own moral code and imposing that as a standard.
 Or, they can work with an established religion and apply their code of ethics for the population.
-This was as essential part of rulership in Europe during the Middle Ages with a powerful Catholic Church creating alliances and treaties with national states.
+This was an essential part of rulership in Europe during the Middle Ages with a powerful Catholic Church creating alliances and treaties with national states.

 In the latest European election in France, there was a front-page article about Francois-Xavier Bellamy of Les Republicains political party and other influentials and their Catholic backgrounds and how they’re working to bring back some moral hegemony.
 They didn’t fare very well from a political point of view.
 But, this is only one episode in a much longer campaign.